f1-outsourcing/plugins/plugins/meta/firewallnetns/README.md

 ## Use case mesos

+** does not work with mesos! because they only support cni spec 0.2.0 of jan 2017, so you will have to wait until they finally fully support 0.3.0 **

 The above example is more or less a proof of concept on how to apply 'dynamic' netfilter rules to a network namespace.
 In practice you will have to deal with the specifics of your container orchestration platform.
 Things you should consider are not blocking any health checks or executor connections.